grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ## Conclusion

 Being able to write efficient simulation code is a very valuable skill.
-In this post we have replicated an actual published result, incorporating three principles that have served me well:
+In this post we have replicated an actual published result, incorporating several principles that have served me well:

-1. **Trim the fat.** (Subtitle: `lm.fit()` is your friend.)
+1. **Trim the fat** (Subtitle: `lm.fit()` is your friend.)

 2. **Generate your data once** (Subtitle: It’s much quicker to generate one large dataset than many small ones)